Introduction:

 Strict

-Compiles the page using the Visual Basic Strict mode when set to True.
-The default setting is False.
+the page using the Visual Basic Strict mode when set

 Theme

-Applies the specified theme to the page using the ASP.NET themes feature.
+the specified theme to the page using the ASP.NET themes feature.

 Title